mishbah/Diving-into-ES2015/README.md

 now becomes the tax rate!
 Well this doesn't make having default values for parameters very useful now does it?
 We can get around this by using a JavaScript object in the function, along with some crafty destructuring assignment.
-We're also going to modify our `taxedPrice` function in the math module to use this feature.
+We're also going to modify our `calculateTax` function in the math module to use this feature.
 Let's take a look:

 `math.js`